Thursday, April 30, 2020

 That's a smart time to move down and add assets.

-3: I've stated through the years that teams become playoff teams by accumulating players that can make impact plays and not by amassing multiple players that are average.
+3: I've stated through the years that teams become playoff teams by accumulating players who can make impact plays and not by amassing multiple players that are average.

-The Browns usually did this as part of the trading down process that the analytics people love so much but in this draft, Cleveland managed to grab the best tackle, best safety, and maybe the best pass-catching tight end.
+The Browns usually did this as part of the trading down process that the analytics people love so much but in this draft, Cleveland managed to grab who they rated as the best tackle, best safety, and maybe the best pass-catching tight end.

-Impact players that make a difference will be the core of turning this organization around.
+Impact players who make a difference will be the core of turning this organization around.

 Concerns